 If you have type 2 diabetes, you will need to start taking insulin instead of your oral medicine.
 Not all diabetes medicines are safe during pregnancy.
 If you don't take medicine, you will want to monitor your blood sugar frequently.
-And all women who are planning to be pregnant should check with a doctor about the safety of prescription and over-the-counter medicines, vitamins, and natural health products.
+If you are at high risk for high blood pressure during pregnancy (pre-eclampsia), your doctor may recommend that you take low-dose aspirin and a calcium supplement during your pregnancy.footnote 1 And all women who are planning to be pregnant should check with a doctor about the safety of prescription and over-the-counter medicines, vitamins, and natural health products.

 Health Tools help you make wise health decisions or take action to improve your health.

 - Magee LA, et al. (2014).
 Diagnosis, evaluation, and management of the hypertensive disorders of pregnancy: Executive summary.
 SOGC Clinical Practice Guideline No. 307.
 Journal of Obstetrics and Gynaecology Canada, 36(5): 416–438. http://sogc.org/wp-content/uploads/2014/05/gui307CPG1405E1.pdf.
 Accessed June 26, 2014.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine